-In marketing/business, things might unexpectedly go wrong.
-It may be invoicing issue, delivery issues, or a myriad of other problems.
+In marketing/business, things might unexpectedly go wrong — invoicing issue, delivery issues, or a myriad of other problems.

-When something goes wrong, do not try to make excuses in order to hideit.
-Take responsibility for what happen, and by means of social media, apologize to your audience and try to make it up for them.
+When something goes wrong, do not try to make excuses to hide it.
+Take responsibility for what happen, and by means of social media, apologize to your customers and try to make it up for them.

 8. Use Testimonials

-Testimonials are confirmation that potential customers are looking for in order to move to action.
-It gives them confidence to move forward since others have made the same decision.
+Testimonials are confirmation that potential customers are looking for to move to action.
+It gives them the confidence to move forward since others have made the same decision.

-When you use testimonials, you are, in effect encouraging, your audience to buy your product and services.
-It helps to advertise your brand or business effectively and testimonials are genuine proof of your brand’s success stories.
+When you use testimonials, you are, in effect encouraging your audience to buy your product and services.
+It helps to advertise your brand or business effectively and serves as a genuine proof of your brand’s success stories.

-Building trust and credibility on social media with your business brand requires commitment and effort.
+Building trust and credibility on social media with your business brand require commitment and effort.

 There are many ways to build trust and credibility on social media.
 Which ones have you used?
-How did it work for you?
-You comments will be well appreciated.
+Your comments will be well appreciated.

 Please clap, share and recommend this article so that others will find it.
 Thanks you so much!